Bleed Out (film): Plot

-The film displays statistics about the frequency and consequences of medical errors in the United States.
-The film shows a statistic from a study conducted at Johns Hopkins that suggests that medical errors are the third leading cause of death in the United States.
+The film contains misinformation about the frequency and consequences of medical errors in the United States, suggesting they are the third leading cause of death.
 Marty Makary, a surgeon at Johns Hopkins, explains why he considers the occurrence of medical errors as a silent epidemic and why he believes they have become more frequent.

 The film goes back to the family.
 They were able to look at the anesthesiology records during Judie's second surgery and suspected that the records were too "impeccable" since no drop in blood pressure was ever recorded even if Judie lost a large amount of blood.
 Judie's family is displeased with the outcome, and it motivates Steve Burrow's uncle, Dr. Ted Payne, to persuade Steve to investigate the situation further and to file a lawsuit against the hospital.
 Steve visits a medical malpractice attorney, Lynn Laufenberg, and receives insight on how, in Wisconsin, patients lose 90% of malpractice lawsuits.
 Steve is still interested in filing a lawsuit and starts recording his mother's experience to use it as evidence.

 While trying to find a medical malpractice attorney to take the case, Steve simultaneously tries to manage his research about the medical errors and deal with medical bills.
 Judie is responsible for paying the bills since Medicare cannot cover the entirety of her long-term care at a rehabilitation center.
 Steve finds a medical malpractice attorney, Mike End; End describes the complications that they will face because of some laws that protect doctors in Wisconsin.
 For example, End explains Wisconsin statute 907.06, known as the Doctor Privilege Law, give doctors the right to not testify against other doctors.
 End reminds Steve that it might take three years or more for the lawsuit to get to trial.

 Judie's conditions improve with time, but due to spastic paraplegia, she can only walk by using a walker.
 Her cognitive impairment does not improve, and a neuropsychologist declares her incompetent with the cognitive abilities of an 8-year old.
 Steve tries to tell his mom about her situation, but Judie denies what the doctors say about her cognitive abilities and insists on returning home.
 They decide that it would be best for her to stay at the rehabilitation center.
 Four years after the incident, Judie, being on Medicare also goes into Medicaid because her 50 years of life savings, about $200,000, were not enough for the medical bills.
 Steve deals with waves of complications with insurance companies, medical corporations, and medical bills.